vijaydevmasters/ENPM661-PRJ3_PHASE2/README.md

 ## Customization

 - You can modify the obstacle map by changing the dimensions, adding or removing obstacles, or adjusting their properties (shape, color, thickness, transparency).
-- The visualization of explored nodes can be customized by changing the `explored_interval` variable to control the frequency of updates.